 I am a full-stack developer with skills in front- and back-end development, DevOps, cloud computing, network administration and infrastructure monitoring and configuration.
 Owning and operating companies for 14 years, leading small teams on a variety of projects, I often found myself exposed to the entire stack in a variety of roles.
-I am motivated by autonomy and a clear sense of direction and I can say Kubernetes ten times in 4 seconds.
+I am motivated by autonomy and a clear sense of direction and I can always make the case for a monorepo.

 Most of all, I'm tenacious and love solving problems.